-The quickest way to contact us is by email at firstname.lastname@example.org.
-It would assist us if you include the reason for your email in the email subject.
+The quickest way to contact us is by email at email@example.com.
+It will help us to respond to you more quickly if you include the reason for your email in the email subject.
 See the examples below:

 - Change of address